singularity/singularity/README.txt

 Portions Copyright (C) 2005 Adam Bark.
 See code/clock.py for details.

 Data License:
-The sounds, the text files, and the icons in the data subdirectory are under the Creative Commons Licence "Attribution-ShareAlike 2.5":
+The sounds, music, text files, and icons in the data subdirectory are under the Creative Commons Licence "Attribution-ShareAlike 3.0":

 You are free:

-    * to copy, distribute, display, and perform the work
+    * to Share - to copy, distribute and transmit the work
-    * to make derivative works
-    * to make commercial use of the work
+    * to Remix - to adapt the work

 Under the following conditions:
-Attribution.
-You must attribute the work in the manner specified by the author or licensor.
+- Attribution.
+You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).
-Share Alike.
-If you alter, transform, or build upon this work, you may distribute the resulting work only under a license identical to this one.
+- Share Alike.
+If you alter, transform, or build upon this work, you may distribute the resulting work only under the same, similar or a compatible license.

 * For any reuse or distribution, you must make clear to others the license terms of this work.
-    * Any of these conditions can be waived if you get permission from the copyright holder.
+* Any of the above conditions can be waived if you get permission from the copyright holder.
+* Nothing in this license impairs or restricts the author's moral rights.

-See the file Attribution-ShareAlike 2.5.html for the legal-quality license.
+See the file data/Attribution-ShareAlike 3.0.html or
+http://creativecommons.org/licenses/by-sa/3.0/legalcode for the full license.

 Graphic License:
 The image of the earth is NASA's "The Blue Marble: Land Surface, Ocean Color